Guide · updated July 2026

 • Effective automated review-request campaigns

-• AI replies available (Pro tier)
+• AI replies available (higher tier)

 • Customer-count pricing bands climb for bigger lists